pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-registry-password"></a> `--registry-password`

-To access a registry, credentials are often needed.
-If that is the case, then user name and password are required and these values are set through this flag and `--registry-username`.
+If credentials are needed the user name and password values are set through this flag and `--registry-username`.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.

 ### <a id="apply-registry-token"></a> `--registry-token`

 Used for token authentication in the private registry.
-This flag, as the others related to private registry opts, is set as `TANZU_APPS_REGISTRY_TOKEN` envvar.
+This flag is set as `TANZU_APPS_REGISTRY_TOKEN` envvar.

 ### <a id="apply-registry-username"></a> `--registry-username`

 Often used with `--registry-password` to set private registry credentials.
-Can be provided using `TANZU_APPS_REGISTRY_USERNAME` envvar to avoid setting it everytime in the command.
+Can be provided using `TANZU_APPS_REGISTRY_USERNAME` envvar to avoid setting it every time in the command.

 ### <a id="apply-request-cpu"></a> `--request-cpu`